 Conduct a gap analysis workshop with all relevant stakeholders (City Government, National Government, Private Sector, Academe, etc.).
 For the most vulnerable groups, as part of the City's flood and drainage management, the City is also pursuing the improvement of the state of the City's waterways and prioritize the relocation of those living in these danger zones in in-city housing units.
-As we clear these areas, we also plan to create linear parks and breathing spaces for our citizens.
-Significantly accelerate action to address governance barriers to implementation, and mobilize access to investments and resources that support the Declaration targets; this includes sharing approaches and learnings in recognising funding and governance mechanisms for delivering urban nature solutions.
+The city also plans to create linear parks and breathing spaces for its citizens.
+Complete a baseline natural vegetation inventory and undertake natural capital accounting to raise awareness of the associated value of urban nature with particular emphasis on climate hazard risk reduction.